 A vantage point near a wooded hill is the perfect place to watch their rollercoaster-like aerobatic displays which see them corkscrewing down from a great height, then soaring back into the skies.
 Best time to spot from January.

-Lovely, cheering daffodils start blooming from February to early April.
+These vivid flowers are one of the first signs that spring is truly under way.
 Bursting with the promise of sunny days just around the corner, these joyful yellow flowers blossom from late February to early April.

 Did you know that galantine, a compound extracted from daffodils, is used to treat patients with Alzheimer’s as it slows the progress of the disease?

 Great crested grebes’ water ballet

 From mid February, park lakes and reservoirs become aquatic stages for the strangest and most elegant avian courtship display as the two birds mimic each other’s movements.

 The warmth of the sun will soon be awakening our queen bumblebees, who will need plenty of nectar in March and April to recharge their batteries as they go hunting new places to start a colony.
 When she has found a suitable nest, the queen makes a mound of pollen and secreted wax into which she lays her first brood of eggs.